centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-gorgone-client-server-communication.md

 ## Set the configurations

-You need to make the Gorgone IDs match the Centreon pollers ID to benefit from legacy command module's actions.
+You need to make the Gorgone IDs match the Centreon poller IDs to benefit from the legacy command module's actions.

 ### On the server side